 In the capital cities of Serbia, Bulgaria, Romania and Croatia you’ll also find Starbucks and a wide range of coffee shops with WIFI.
 Cafes in larger shopping malls often also offer WIFI, as do restaurants in hotels.

 Hotel restaurants can often be your best source of WIFI in smaller towns.
-For example.
-If you are looking for Crete hotels that offer free internet before you book your reservation, visit this page.
 The great thing about working from a hotel is that often they built in the best locations so you can enjoy a nice view while you work.
 Like this one in the Balkans …

 Book accommodation with WIFI